So, you've found a rare bird. Bravo! But guess what? You are about to be the G.O.A.T. or the goat, and there is rarely a middle ground.

 When you report a rare bird, local birders can go cuckoo!
 However, if you do not share that bird, you may catch flack for behavior referred to as suppressing a rarity.
 Some birders might also refer to you as a gripper for holding on tightly to your sighting.
 Do not be deterred by these people.
 If you choose to protect a sighting, those who disagree do so often out of jealousy and selfish behavior.
 Ignore them and enjoy the birds!

-Of course, to identify common and rare birds, you will want a proper field guide!
-Here is our recommendation.
+To identify common and rare birds, you will want a proper field guide!